 Through our business we support families and communities.
 We understand that our clothing comes from a person just like us: a person who deserves to be part of an industry that values her skills, treats her with respect and care, and pays her fairly.

 Through her hands, fashion is an opportunity.
 Our artisans spend hours creating beautiful garments to become wardrobe essentials that boost spirits and infuse daily lives with joyful colors, patterns and stitching, it’s important to care our hands and nails.

 Intent and shared values always win over transactions and commoditization.
 Continuity and commitment trump quick wins.
 Skill development and business capabilities can be measured in years, not days.

 Style is slow.
 It develops over time, thoughtfully, evolving with every year and with each garment carefully purchased.
-We have the opportunity to ask and know where our clothes come from.
 We don’t succumb to the chaos of fast fashion, and we know what a fine, handmade garment is worth.
 We know the influence of the consumer, and we choose to direct our purchasing power towards what is right.
 We don’t sacrifice style for ethics and we need not abandon our morals for fashion.

 We are slow style.
 We are fair trade.

 Author: Christine Goetz (Executive Member – FGI Chicago)